Bareflank/standalone_cxx/README.md

 ## License

-The Bareflank Hypervisor is licensed under the MIT License.
+Standalone C++ is licensed under the MIT License.
+This library relies on Libc++, LLVM, Newlib and GNU-EFI which all have their own software license as well.